BunNYb8989/LLMNR/README.md

 </p>

-And after the grabeing the hash and crack the password by using the johntheripper(password cracking tool) and we can  essentially specify our dictionary attack word list
+And after the grabeing the hash and crack the password by using the john=the-ripper(password cracking tool) and we can  essentially specify our dictionary attack word list

 ```
 john NTMLv2Hashes.txt --wordlist+/usr/share/seclists/rockyou.txt